LaurenzDemey/RMusic/exercises.md

 ## 1E. formatting

-### todo presentation material

-- prettier
-- prettier configuration
-- AST tree - how prettier works
-- optimizations
-- "Let Prettier take care of code formatting, and TSLint of the rest"

 ### What we want to do

 Align formatting for the whole team by using prettier.
 To make this work perfectly we need to update linting as well.